-Aleppo girl Bana evacuated from war-ravaged city
+Aleppo girl Bana offered new home in Turkey

 - The young gap-toothed girl has kept a harrowing log of the Syria conflict

-(CNN)A 7-year-old girl who captured the world's attention by sending tweets from Syria's war-ravaged city of Aleppo has been evacuated with her family, a medical charity said Monday.
+(CNN)Turkey has announced its intention to take in 7-year-old Bana Alabed, who captured the world's attention by sending tweets from Syria's war-ravaged city of Aleppo, according to Turkey's Foreign Minister Mevlut Cavusoglu.

+Describing Bana as the girl "who announced the Aleppo massacre to the world on social media", Cavusoglu told state-run Anadolu that she and her family would be brought to Turkey.

+On Sunday, Bana's mother sent a Tweet urging Turkish President Recep Tayyip Erdogan and Cavusoglu to help evacuate them.
+Turkey helped broker the ceasefire deal that made the evacuations possible.

-Ahmad Tarakji, president of the the Syrian American Medical Society (SAMS), tweeted that Bana Alabed had arrived safely in the countryside of Aleppo province.
+Ahmad Tarakji, president of the the Syrian American Medical Society (SAMS), tweeted on Monday that Bana had been safely evacuated to the Aleppo countryside.

 Zaher Sahloul, a SAMS relief coordinator, tweeted that Bana was "safe with her family," adding that she survived "siege, bombing & apathy."

-It was not immediately clear if her entire family was with her.
 Bana has two brothers Mohammed, 5, and Noor, 3, along with her mother and father.

-The young pig-tailed, gap-toothed girl has kept a harrowing log of the conflict on Twitter with the help of her mother, Fatemah Alabed.
+The young pig-tailed, gap-toothed girl kept a harrowing log of the conflict on Twitter with the help of her mother, Fatemah Alabed.

+Following the evacuation, mother Fatemah spoke of her sadness at leaving Aleppo, saying she had "left her soul" in Eastern Aleppo.

+"When we got out we had a lot of suffering because we stayed almost 24 hours in bus without water and food or anything.. like a prisoner," she told to pro-opposition media organization Qasioun News.

 At moments, Bana and her family posted their experiences as they were in imminent threat of being hit in airstrikes, carried out by the Syrian regime and its ally, Russia.